 Laura has played the role of leader, program consultant and active volunteer for a diverse group of non-profit organizations over the past decade.
 Before working with Colbeck, she was based in Malawi as a research assistant on an HIV prevention study funded by The National Institutes of Health.
-She has also worked with the Center for Ethical, Social and Cultural Risk in Toronto, the World Health Organization in Geneva, and Baylor Scott and White Health in Texas where she focused largely on health equity and efficacy.
-She holds a degree in public policy and medical anthropology from the University of North Carolina at Chapel Hill, and is currently pursuing a Master of Science in the Control of Infectious Disease from the London School of Hygiene and Tropical Medicine.
+She has also worked on health equity projects with the Center for Ethical, Social and Cultural Risk in Toronto, the World Health Organization in Geneva, and Baylor Scott and White Health in Texas.
+She holds a Bachelor’s degree from the University of North Carolina at Chapel Hill, and is currently pursuing a Master of Science in the Control of Infectious Disease from the London School of Hygiene and Tropical Medicine.

 Shazeen is the founder of Virtue Strategic Advisors, a firm that supports global and local

 non-profits and businesses of all sizes to create strategies to scale impact, develop

 strong leaders, build successful boards, and manage change initiatives.
 Prior to